 Sweet Chick was the first branch of what became a citywide chain focusing on comfort food like chicken and waffles, as well as shrimp ‘n’ grits and fried fish sandwiches.
 164 Bedford Avenue, at North Eighth Street

 During Harlem’s economic revival early this century, 125th became a major center of big-box shopping — with P.C.
-Richard, Foot Locker, H&M, Champs Sports, and others — while still retaining ma-and-pa stores on its fringes.
+Richard, Foot Locker, H&M, Champs Sports, and others — while still retaining independent stores on its fringes.

 For some celebrity chef action

-Harlem’s most famous celebrity chef, Marcus Samuelsson, still presides over his flagship Red Rooster.
+Harlem’s most famous celebrity chef, Marcus Samuelsson, presides over his flagship Red Rooster.
 The menu boasts Harlem classics like crab cakes, chicken and waffles, and deviled eggs.
 310 Lenox Avenue, between 125th and 126th streets

 For a sit-down fried fish sandwich

 Whiting sandwiches piled high with filets have been a Harlem mainstay for a century, and Taste of Seafood is one of the best places to get them.
 Other delights include steamer clams and all-day seafood breakfasts.
-2 West 125th Street, at Fifth Avenue
+2 W. 125th Street, at Fifth Avenue

 For a great burger and milkshake